I am trying to like winter, but winter is not cooperating.

 Winter and candles go together like…winter and candles?
 Candle making might be fun?
 Apartment Therapy has a good tutorial.
 Or just go to Target and buy a candle.
 Not IKEA, though.
 Their candles suck.
 Oh, wait, not their tea lights.
 Man, I miss IKEA.

 Ella and I have a fun tradition of making her cake on her birthday.
 But this year, instead of using a box mix which we normally use, we baked it from scratch using this recipe.
 It was incredible.
 Incredible isn’t the appropriate adjective to describe this cake.

 It was magnificent.

 I love cake.
 But the next day?
-I am not usually interested.
-Box cakes usually lose their flavor and are all dry and nasty.
+I’m not usually interested.
+Box cakes usually lose their flavor and are dry and nasty.
 But this cake?
 I was hiding extra pieces on top of the refrigerator.
-Three days afterward.
+Three days later.
 It was just that good.
 I am sharing the recipe with all of you because homemade magnificent cake is what will take the winter of 2021 to levels beyond what we are currently experiencing.